Association for Mormon Letters: Awards

 Since its third annual conference, the AML has given awards to LDS literature in various categories, often in "fiction, poetry, essay, and criticism."
 Winners are selected by a jury.
 Starting in 1998, the AML recognized "the best unpublished Mormon novel."
 This has since developed into the Marilyn Brown Novel Award.
 The award is now presented by Utah Valley University's English Department.
 The association changes the categories as it sees fit.
 For example, in 1989 Signature Books was awarded Special Recognition for "providing a much-needed venue for more literary sorts of LDS publishing."
 And in 2005, the association presented the University of Utah's J. Willard Marriott Library with a Mormon Literary Studies award for its reserves of Dialogue: A Journal of Mormon Thought.
 Since 2014, the AML has released a list of finalists prior to announcing the award winners at its annual conference.

 Conferences

-The association holds an annual conference, usually at various universities in Utah and during the months of February or March.
+The association holds an annual conference, usually at various universities in Utah during the months of February or March.
 The first of such meetings was held at the Hotel Utah in 1976.
 Historian Leonard J. Arrington and academic Arthur Henry King were among the presenters.
-The conference was well-attended.
 The first AML Awards were given at the third annual meeting, a tradition that continues to this day.
 The symposiums also involve the announcement and sustaining of new leaders of the association.
 Programs are available online for every conference held since 1976.

-History

-In 1982 the AML co-sponsored an event entitled "Values and Variety: The Genius of Mormon Letters" alongside Brigham Young University's Center for the Study of Christian Values in Literature.
-The diaries of early members of the Church, along with LDS children's books, poetry, hymns, and folk music, were examined at the symposium.
-Richard Cracroft, Neal Lambert, Lorna Nielsen Best, and John B. Harris were among the readers.
-A journalist recorded: "The excellent qualities of their narrations and voices combined for an hour of both touching and humorous excerpts from past and present Mormon writers."